awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway-load-balancer.md

 ## Adding or removing tags for a Gateway Load Balancer endpoint<a name="update-gwlbe-tags"></a>

-You can add or remove the tags for your Gateway Load Balancer endpoint:
+You can add or remove the tags for your Gateway Load Balancer endpoint\.

 ------
 #### [ Console ]